MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/standard.md

 These are useful to add for most sites and work on GH Pages.

 ## Setup
+> How to setup a plugin

-1. Add to `Gemfile`.
+1. Add to your `Gemfile`
+1. Run `bundle install` locally.
-2. Add to the config's `plugins` section.
+3. Add the plugin to the config's `plugins` section.
-3. Do any plugin-specific setup.
+3. Follow any plugin-specific setup like configuring and adding your layouts.

 ## Plugins